flyteorg/flytekit/plugins/flytekit-snowflake/README.md

 # Flytekit Snowflake Plugin

 Snowflake enables us to build data-intensive applications without operational burden.
 Flyte backend can be connected with the Snowflake service.
-Once enabled, it can allow us to query a Snowflake service.
+Once enabled, it can allow you to query a Snowflake service.

 To install the plugin, run the following command: